 Also with ECS, you could make the majority stays in C# WHILE getting a good assembly with Burst that could beat C++’s assembly.
 You see, everything became an assembly so it does not matter if it is C# or C++.
 And Burst is trying to make C#’s assembly competitive.
 (Read more here if you want to see that assembly, see if you could handcraft C++ in Unreal to beat it?)

-I don’t have any good memories with C++ throughout my master degree study (where I use it for OpenGL + Caffe stuff) so obviously I will be biased towards C# !
+I don’t have any good memories with C++ throughout my master degree study (where I use it for OpenGL and Caffe stuff for neural nets.) so obviously I will be biased towards C# !
 So from here I would like to mostly advertise C#.

 If you are open minded and don’t mind any of the languages, then you will need to see what civilization in the latest C# that Unity just supported.

-One of the most popular claim about C++ is that you want to use pointers rather than reference type variable.
+One of the most popular claim about C++ is that you can use pointers rather than reference type variable.
 You don't want that pesky Garbage Collector.
 Yes, you can go

 unsafe if you want to do pointers in C#, if that is the reason for C++ for you.
 The